 When you’re the parent of a teen, it can be challenging to access the mindset needed to relate to the struggles of adolescence.
 This can create a rift between you and your children as they enter their teen years.
 It is critical to have empathy while also retaining your parental influence and boundaries.

-As a parent, there are three crucial skills to teach and model for your teen that will help you better relate to each other and eliminate power struggles and rebellion.
+As a parent, there are three crucial skills to teach and model for your teen that will help you better relate to each other and eliminate power struggles and teenage rebellion.

 Teens need to develop confidence, emotional intelligence, and intrinsic motivation to grow into successful, well-adjusted young adults.
 The following three skills will help your teen to do just that.
 Spend time teaching your teen these skills to assist them in navigating their teenage years with minimal family conflict.
 These emotional fitness skills are also vital to help your teen limit screen time and the sometimes overwhelming information on social media.

 SKILL #1 - Positive and Encouraging Self-Talk